rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

 Notice what's missing: no `if: runner.os == '...'` guard.
 This one step runs identically on all three matrix rows, because `jurplel/install-qt-action` detects the runner's operating system itself and fetches the right Qt build for it.

 This is also the first `uses:` step worth pausing on properly, since we've used `run:` almost everywhere else.
 An **action** is a public GitHub repository containing a file called `action.yml` at its root, declaring its inputs, its outputs, and how it runs under the hood: a JavaScript program, a Docker container, or a bundle of ordinary steps given a name.
 The `uses:` string, `jurplel/install-qt-action@v4`, is literally an address: `{owner}/{repo}@{ref}`.
+You can confirm this yourself by visiting [the action's repository](https://github.com/jurplel/install-qt-action).

  There's no separate vetted registry behind the scenes.
 GitHub fetches that exact repository at that exact tag and runs whatever `action.yml` says.
 The GitHub Marketplace is just a searchable storefront for discovering actions published this way, not a more-vetted category of them, which is exactly why pinning to a specific tag like `@v4`, rather than something that can silently move like `@main`, matters more for a third-party action than an official one.

 `jurplel/install-qt-action` wraps **aqtinstall**, an unofficial but widely used command-line tool for downloading Qt SDKs, and downloads the actual SDK from Qt's servers at whatever version you specify. `modules: qtshadertools` adds Qt Quick's shader-compilation module, not in the default install set but required here. `cache: true` stores the downloaded SDK in GitHub's Actions cache, so a second run with the same version and modules skips the download entirely, saving three to four minutes per run.